ben-arnao/StoRM/README.md

 # StoRM (Stochastic Random Mutator)
-A robust hyperparameter tuner for high-dimensional, categorically and/or conditionally-parametered, intractable optimization problems (Ex.
+A robust hyperparameter tuner for high-dimensional, categorically and/or conditionally-parameterized, intractable optimization problems (Ex.
 Neural Network)

 # Motivations of this tuner